 Zoe says that play is the foundation of learning life skills.
 She tells me I can learn so much about myself during Play Therapy.
 When the therapeutic relationship has formed and creativity and play are used, my unconscious mind will appear in the play which allows the conscious mind to become more self-aware.
 Sometimes I express some sad feelings but these feelings, which are in my unconscious mind, need to appear in order for me to develop self-acceptance and understanding and feel more happy and grounded.
-It’s pretty BIG stuff isn’t it?
+It’s pretty BIG stuff, isn’t it?
 There is much more to Play Therapy than meets the eye.

 What can I do in Play Therapy?

-In Play Therapy I can play however I want.
+In Play Therapy, I can play however I want.
 There are only three rules.
 No hurts to me, no hurts to my Play Therapist and no hurts to the things around me.
 She has to set these boundaries to keep me and her safe.
 Some sessions she may lead a task, other times I lead – it’s nice when I’m given this freedom – either way she understands me, accepts me and believes in me.

 The fun bit – I get to play with whatever toys I want.
 The Play Therapy room is like a treasure box full of sparkling gems, gold coins and treasure!
-There are many therapeutic toys I can play with; I can create magical fairy gardens in the sand tray, I can create battles with the army men, I can use the puppets to chase each other, I can dress up as a police man, I can mix colours, I can dance, I can blow bubbles and most importantly I can get messy!
+There are many therapeutic toys I can play with; I can create magical fairy gardens in the sand tray, I can create battles with the army men, I can use the puppets to chase each other, I can dress up as a police officer, I can mix colours, I can dance, I can blow bubbles and most importantly I can get messy!

 How long does Play Therapy last?

 My Play Therapy session is 40 minutes.
 I go once a week, at the same time and same place.
 It can unsettle the process if I miss sessions, but things happen and sometimes life cannot be helped – Zoe understands this.
-She offers short term intervention, which is 12 sessions and anything over this is long term.
+She offers short-term intervention, which is 12 sessions and anything over this is long-term.
 The length of intervention depends on the child’s referral reasons.

 Does anyone know what happens in my sessions?

 So, just like adult counselling, Play Therapy has the same principles.
 My Play therapist has a duty to respect my feelings and expressions, and the sessions are confidential to me.
-Imagine you went to see a Therapist and then after the session they began to tell people about what you said – you wouldn’t trust your Therapist and then the process wouldn’t work.
+Imagine you went to see a Therapist and then after the session, they began to tell people about what you said – you wouldn’t trust your Therapist and then the process wouldn’t work.
 For the Play Therapy process to work, sessions must be confidential.
 This doesn’t mean she won’t share anything with my parents; it just means she may ask me first.

-During session, my expressions and feelings are held by my Play Therapist, which is a very important job.
-Holding all these feelings can sometimes leave her feeling full, so she sees her own supervisor to create more room inside for my next session.
+During sessions, my expressions and feelings are held by my Play Therapist, which is a very important job.
+Holding all these feelings can sometimes leave her feeling full, so she sees her own supervisor create more room inside for my next session.
 Her supervisor is a highly qualified Play Therapist who guides her.
 She says this is a natural process and everything is still confidential.
 Remember, Play Therapy is a safe and protected space for me to explore my feelings and work through them.
 Sometimes we may not even speak in session – Play Therapy is done through play!